Skip to Content

 33. Hard Cheeses

 If the weather isn’t too hot, a block of hard cheese such as cheddar, will last for a couple of days.
-Just store wrapped in plastic and then in a tea towel….in the shade.
+Just store wrapped in plastic and then in a tea towel.

 A container of grated parmesan cheese will also be just fine for up to three or four days.

-Not exactly a gourmet meal when camping, but a box or two of macaroni and cheese can save the day when you have hungry kids.
+Though not exactly a gourmet meal when camping, a box or two of macaroni and cheese can save the day when you have hungry kids.

 Boil water for the pasta, then use the powdered cheese, powdered milk, and water to complete the dish.
 Use a bit of butter if you brought some along.

-Another easy dish to cook up, just add the rice mix to boiling water.
-Choose from plain or flavored rice.
+Available in plain and flavored variants, packaged rice is another easy dish to cook up—just add the rice mix to boiling water.

-You can eat the rice on its own or add a few ingredients to make a full meal – add canned corn, salsa, and taco seasoning.
-Then serve up in tortilla shells for a Mexican night around the fire.
+You can eat the rice on its own or add a few ingredients to make a full meal, like canned corn, salsa, and taco seasoning.
+Serve up in tortilla shells for a Mexican night around the fire.

 Camping Snacks